changun/ora-server-apis/README.md

 Ora-Server-APIs
 ===============

-Ora APIs and be breakdown into three groups: *Lifestreams Login*, *Oauth*, and *Ora* described below.
+Ora APIs can be breakdown into three groups: *Lifestreams Login*, *Oauth*, and *Ora* described below.
 An Ora server is up and running at http://lifestreams.smalldata.io.

 #1.
 Lifestreams Login